aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/image-saving/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Handling Image Saving in Aspose.Tasks
+# How to Save Images with Aspose.Tasks for .NET

 ## Introduction

-In this tutorial, we will delve into the process of handling image saving in Aspose.Tasks for .NET.
-Aspose.Tasks is a powerful API that enables developers to manipulate Microsoft Project files programmatically.
-One common task when working with project files is the need to save images, which can include charts, graphs, or other visual elements.
-We'll break down the process step by step, ensuring clarity and understanding throughout.
+In this tutorial you’ll discover **how to save images** from Microsoft Project files using the Aspose.Tasks API for .NET.
+Whether you need to embed charts in reports, generate HTML pages that contain project visuals, or simply export diagrammatic resources, the steps below will guide you through the entire process—from setting up the project object to customizing the image‑export callbacks.

+## Quick Answers
+- **What does “how to save images” mean in Aspose.Tasks?**
+  It refers to using the `IImageSavingCallback` interface to control where and how visual resources are written to disk.
+- **Can I save a project as HTML with embedded images?**
+  Yes, by using `HtmlSaveOptions` together with image‑saving callbacks you can **save project as HTML** that includes all generated images.
+- **Do I need a license for image export?**
+  A temporary evaluation license works for testing; a full license is required for production use.
+- **Which .NET versions are supported?**
+  Aspose.Tasks for .NET supports .NET Framework 4.5+, .NET Core 3.1+, and .NET 5/6+.
+- **Is it possible to customize image export (format, folder, naming)?**
+  Absolutely – the callback gives you full control over file name, format, and destination.

+## What is “how to save images” in the context of Aspose.Tasks?
+Saving images means extracting visual elements (charts, Gantt bars, resource graphics) from a Project file and writing them to image files (PNG, JPEG, etc.).
+Aspose.Tasks provides a flexible callback mechanism that lets you decide the exact location, naming convention, and even the image format.

+## Why use Aspose.Tasks to save images?
+- **Full programmatic control** – no manual UI interaction required.
+- **Cross‑platform** – works on Windows, Linux, and macOS via .NET Core.
+- **High‑fidelity rendering** – images retain the same quality as the original Project view.
+- **Easy HTML generation** – combine `HtmlSaveOptions` with image callbacks to **generate HTML with images** automatically.

 ## Prerequisites

-Before we begin, ensure you have the following prerequisites:
+Before we begin, make sure you have the following:

-1. Visual Studio: Make sure you have Visual Studio installed on your system.
+1. Visual Studio installed on your development machine.
-2. Aspose.Tasks for .NET: Download and install Aspose.Tasks for .NET from [here](https://releases.aspose.com/tasks/net/).
+2. Aspose.Tasks for .NET downloaded from [here](https://releases.aspose.com/tasks/net/).
-3. Basic Understanding of C#: Familiarize yourself with C# programming language basics.
+3. Basic familiarity with C# and .NET project structure.

 ## Import Namespaces

-First, let's import the necessary namespaces into our project:
+First, bring the required namespaces into your source file:

 ```csharp
 using Aspose.Tasks;